OpenBankProject/TEuro/README.md

 * The number of T-Euros will be variable and will match Euros reserves.
 The quantity will start small.
 * The value of a T-Euro will be pegged to the Euro

+# Status

+The codebase is work in progress.
+We don't yet have any code for stable issuing or proof of reserve.

 # Code

 This module contains three packages that enable the full functionalities for the token.